hafe/ironic-hds/README.rst

 ironic-hds
 ==========
-This repository contains a temporary OpenStack Ironic driver for testing with Redfish based system.
+This repository contains an OpenStack Ironic driver for testing with Redfish based system.
 One example is the Ericsson HDS system.

 Build